Marshall County EMA working to be prepared for COVID-19

 We are a small county.
 You know, regional resources, state resources, and federal resources may be needed in regards to response.
 Right now, that’s one of the things we’re coordinating within the county.
 You know, doing not only a county wide response, but a county wide plan.
 We’re also working with our state agencies as well for response and planning for something like this.TOM HART, MARSHALL COUNTY EMA

-Hart wanted to urge the public to not panic, and to use good reliable sources for you information, and not social media.
+Hart wanted to urge the public to not panic and to use good reliable sources for your information, and not social media.

+- Walmart to give cash bonuses to hourly associates, hire 150,000 additional workers